 NATIONAL REFERENDUM 1962

 This only referendum in Singapore's history was to decide the terms and conditions on the merger with Malaysia.
 Singapore's political parties were permitted to campaign for the different options starting from 14 August 1962.
-PAP stood for "A", where Singapore would retain autonomy over education, labour and language policies, while all citizens would automatically become Malaysian citizens but Singapore would have a fixed number of seats in the Federal Parliament.
-Option "B" stipulated that the status of Singapore would be equal to former Straits Settlements of Penang, Malacca and other Malayan states.
-Seats in the Federal Parliament would be allocated on proportional representation basis.
+PAP stood for "A", where Singapore would retain autonomy over education, labour and language policies, while all citizens would automatically become Malaysian citizens and Singapore would have a fixed number of seats in the Federal Parliament.
+Option "B" stipulated that the status of Singapore would be equal to other Malayan states and the former Straits Settlements of Penang, Malacca, while its seats in the Federal Parliament would be allocated on proportional representation basis.
+Although PAP professed that this option was based on the proposal by Barisan, the latter vehemently denied this.
 SPA, which was friendly with Malaysia's ruling Alliance Party, stood for "C", where Singapore would enter under no less terms than the North Borneo territories of Sabah and Sarawak, which were also joining the merger.
 For "B" and "C", only those born in Singapore and their descendants could directly become citizens of Malaysia.
 As there was no option to reject merger, coupled with the uncertain citizenship status of Singaporeans, the referendum was criticised as a "sham" by Barisan, LSP, WP, UDP, PR and UPP.
-Barisan further opposed the inclusion of the North Borneo states.
-These parties called on voters to cast blank votes and with the exception of SPA and UPP, formed a Council of Joint Action to appeal to the United Nations.
-After the citizenship matter was resolved, LSP pulled out of CJA as it felt its purpose was achieved and preferred the referendum be scrapped, while WP's position became untenable due to internal party friction.
+Furthermore, Barisan opposed the inclusion of the North Borneo states, which Prime Minister Lee Kuan Yew supported to keep Malays as the majority race.
+The six opposition parties called on voters to cast blank votes and with the exception of UPP, formed a Council of Joint Action to appeal to the United Nations.
+After the citizenship matter was resolved with Malaysian PM Tunku Abdul Rahman, LSP pulled out of CJA as it felt its purpose was achieved and preferred the referendum be scrapped, while WP's position became untenable due to internal party friction.
 In the end, "A" received a resounding endorsement, symbolising victory for PAP.
-At the following Legislative Assembly sitting after the referendum, Prime Minister Lee Kuan Yew responded to accusations of Barisan about the undemocratic process by tabling a bill to include the blank and unclear votes in any one of the three options chosen by the legislature.
+At the Legislative Assembly sitting following the referendum, PM Lee countered accusations of the undemocratic process by Barisan by tabling a bill to include the blank and unclear votes in any one of the three options at the choice of the legislature.
 PAP and SPA lawmakers abstained from voting but neither did those from Barisan, who instead staged a walk-out during the sitting.

 Polling day: 1 September 1962 [Sat]